Sunday, July 17, 2011

 ca. 1913 (source)

-The Bronfmans were Russian Jews who came to Manitoba around 1889 and settled in the Brandon area.
+In July 1912 the Bells sold the hotel for $200,000 to the Bronfman family.
+They were Russian Jews who came to Manitoba around 1889 and settled in the Brandon area.
 In 1903 they got into the hotel industry by purchasing the Anglo American Hotel in Emerson then spread out across the prairies.
-In 1912 they purchased what would be their largest property to-date, Winnipeg's Bell Hotel.
+The Bell was their largest property to-date.

 Under Bronfman the Bell found itself on the wrong side of the law on numerous occasions.
 In 1914 it was part of a political scandal that saw a number of non-existent hotel guests registered as voters in the provincial election.
 There were also numerous citations for selling liquor after hours.

-As is still the case with many small hotels, the main source of income did not come from renting rooms but from selling liquor.
+As is still the case with many small hotels, the main source of income did not come from renting rooms but from selling booze.
 When prohibition was proclaimed in Manitoba in 1916 many hoteliers were ruined.

 The next owner of the Bell had even more trouble with liquor laws.
 Proprietor William Hogan was charged in 1922 with possessing liquor with the intent to sell and was fined $500.
 He was charged again in 1924 and sentenced to six months in jail, (which was later quashed on appeal).
 In 1925 his liquor license was pulled.